ipekozkuyumcu/HotelManagementGUIApp/README.md

 # SchoolProjectWithPythonGUI

 This Python GUI application is made for a school project.
 It is a reservation management application of a hypothetical hotel called ELIPOR.
 This Python GUI application is made for a school project.
 It is a reservation management application of a hypothetical hotel called ELIPOR.
-This Python GUI application is made for a school project.
-It is a reservation management application of a hypothetical hotel called ELIPOR.